rogsme/yams.media/content/advanced/seeding-with-qbitmanage.md

 weight: 120
 ---

 > ℹ️ For a more user-friendly updated version of this guide, check out [Seeding With Qui](/advanced/seeding-with-qui) which uses a newer app: Qui, instead of qBitManage.
 The concepts are very similar, but Qui has a much more user-friendly interface and setup process.
+Continue on if you are a true power-user and are looking for the utmost flexibility and customisation, as qBitManage is recommended instead!

 In general, it is good practice to seed any torrents you download.
 Seeding is the act of sharing a media file you have downloaded with other users, helping with their downloads.